-- Explore the data yourself: create a new project and load the file you just downloaded to get started.
+- Explore the data yourself: create a new project and upload the example file.

-- Read a tutorial on the operations available in the Explorer.
+- Read a tutorial on how to get the most out of the Explorer.

-Imagine you are planning a visit to San Francisco, and you enter TripAdvisor to look for a suitable hotel.
-Now, there are a lot of hotels to choose from, and you home in on Kimpton Hotel Monaco in SF.
-Instead of sifting through all reviews, you download the most recent ones and use Gavagai Explorer to find out what the guests of the hotel are actually talking about.
+Imagine you are the Customer Experience Manager of Hotel Monaco in SF.
+Instead of sifting through all the reviews your hotel gets, you download the most recent ones and use the Gavagai Explorer to find out what the guests of the hotel are actually talking about.

 We have downloaded 130 reviews and made them available in this spreadsheet.
 Click the link and have a look at the data (it will open in a new window).
 As you can see, the spreadsheet contains five columns, of which we are interested in the one named ‘review’.

-The question we are asking ourselves prior to exploring the data is:When the guests of the hotel are writing their reviews, what topics are they touching on, and how do they feel about them?
+The question we are asking ourselves prior to exploring the data is:When the guests of the hotel are writing their reviews, what topics are they touching on and how often?
+How do they feel about them?

-Here are our findings after about ten minutes worth of exploring the data.
-Top three topics among the reviewers:
+Here are our findings after about ten minutes of exploring the data.
+The top three topics among the reviewers are:

-- 75% of the reviews are concerned with the room, most of them are positive, and mention terms such as clean and comfortable in conjunction with the room.
+- 75% are concerned with the room, most of them are positive, and mention terms such as clean and comfortable in conjunction with the room.

-- 58% mention the staff in their review, with associated terms being friendly and helpful.
+- 58% mention the staff, with associated terms being friendly and helpful.

 - 44% mention the restaurant, with associated terms being renovation and closed.

-Looking further down the list of reviewers’ concerns, there are a number of positive as well as negative bits to take into consideration:
+Looking further down the list of reviewers’ concerns, there are a number of positive as well as negative aspects to take into consideration: